salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 ## Hint Invariants
 * Hint key and value are string literals
-* Hint key and value must be statically verifiable i.e. no curly braces to implicitly refer to a variable and such
 * Hints do not influence the outcome of the compilation phase.
 It only produces additional metadata for the application framework to consume.

 ## Detailed Design

 ### Grammar
-There will be grammar restrictions in place for hints so that the compiler can parse component modules, gather metadata and provide that as part of the compilation result.
+This section defines the grammar to be followed for hints so that the compiler can parse component modules, gather hints metadata and provide that as part of the compilation result.

 #### Hint Syntax
 A hint is expressed as a comment inside a dynamic import expression.
 The hint syntax is either a line comment or a block comment with a *key* and *value* pair.
 The key and value will be separated by a colon(`:`) and delimited using double quotes(`"`).